parryc/thevoid/templates/leflan/language_bavarian-german.md

 - 21, 31, etc. drops the _-s_ in "ans", thus, `anazwanzg:21`.
 - numbers ending in _a_ join with _ra_ instead of _a_, thus `viarazwanzg:24`.

+# Time

+## Days of the Week

+On a specific day, is _am_ + the day.
+Thus, _am Montog_, on Monday.

+- Monday: Montog
+- Tuesday: Dienstog
+- Wednesday: Mittwoch
+- Thursday: Dunnastog
+- Friday: Freitog
+- Saturday: Somstog
+- Sunday: Sonntog

 # Resources

 - [Dialekt Academy](https://urldefense.com/v3/__https://dialekt.academy__;!!Iz9xO38YGHZK!8sR7OtwbG4y0sevbrjaIDweur-RLgnWTjOgp36_03yTI_aOevgorantI0Qk63GGUGm8XYtMmZXYlZ3TOVEF2jQ$ ) – a very detailed look at the Austrian dialect, with the caveat that due to the way the website currently is, Google may block access to the audio after 1 lesson, which will be restored the next day.
 Costs $20.